cotab-org/cotab/README.md

 ## Details
 - llama-server

-  You can also use OpenAI compatible APIs, but strongly recommend using llama-server. llama-server has low overhead and operates at the fastest speed among servers using llama.cpp as backend.
+  You can also use OpenAI compatible APIs, but we strongly recommend using llama-server. llama-server has low overhead and operates at the fastest speed among servers using llama.cpp as backend.
   Code completion frequently repeat requests and cancellations, so that overhead directly affects user experience.

 - Prompt Optimization